 Our peaceful Chapel provides a quiet place for patients, visitors and employees and is open any time during the day or night.
 Soft music and reading materials are available.
 A prayer request book is just outside the chapel door.
 The Chapel is located in the common area just off of the main lobby.

 Other Services Provided by the Pastoral Care Department

 Old and New Testament Bibles, as well as reading materials for multi-faiths are available upon request.

 Contact with the patient's home church, synagogue or temple is possible upon request.

 Dr. John Berry was a very special person to all who knew him.
-As a physician, his profession brought him into so many people's lives, and his kindness will stay with his patients, friends and family forever.
-Dr. Berry also had a special touch with families who had lost a child.
+As a physician, his profession brought him into so many people's lives and his kindness will stay with his patients, friends and family forever.
+Dr. Berry also had a special connection with families who lost a child.
 The comfort, support and compassion he provided for them went far beyond what they expected.

-Often times, family members may choose to purchase a customized brick for the John K. Berry, M.D.
-Garden of Peace and they may do so through the Deaconess Foundation.
-Go here for more information or to purchase a brick.
+Patients or visitors who wish to purchase a customized brick for the John K. Berry, M.D.
+Garden of Peace may do so through the Deaconess Foundation